-What Is Downtime?
+What Is Unplanned Downtime?

-Tangible losses are relatively easy to quantify.
+- Tangible losses are relatively easy to quantify.
 They include capacity loss, production loss, direct labor and stock product loss, and profit loss, which is the amount the company stops earning while production is stopped.

-Intangible losses are harder to measure, but may be even more significant than the tangible ones.
+- Intangible losses are harder to measure, but may be even more significant than the tangible ones.
 They include response capacity, stress, and other important business aspects.

 All industries have times of inactivity, aka planned downtime, but periods of unplanned machine downtime often turn out to be very expensive.